Lasutriv/SedationOld/README.md

 # ProjectZOld
-An older version of the game that will be updated for open-source use and mod development later in the process.
 Not every file will be added either due to design ideas, special art, and more.
+# What's Included:
+- Core engine functions for running the game
+- Level templates for design
+- Game structure
+- Tile editor for level design
+# What's Not included:
+- Art design concepts
+- Notes and ideas for game development
+- Updated core engine functions
+- Updated tile editor for level design